topo-gps/ios-manual/en/main/main_screen.rst

 Main screen
 ===========
-If you open the Topo GPS app a screen with a map will be displayed at first.
+If you open the Topo GPS app a screen with a map will be displayed.
 This is the main screen.
 An example is shown below:

 .. figure:: ../_static/map1.png
    :alt: Topo GPS main screen